yasudakn/kubeflow-pipelines-clv/deploy/README.md

 1. Deploy the artifacts used by the pipelines to a GCS location.
 The path to the location is provided as a build parameter.
 1. Deploy the component images to the Container Registry of your project.
 1. Copy the sample dataset to a GCS location.
 The path to the location is provided as a build parameter.
-1. Deploy compiled pipelines to the KFP GKE cluster.
+1. Deploy compiled pipelines to your AI Platform Pipelines instance.

 ### Build parameters